-The SSC GD Physical Test 2025 is an important part of the recruitment process for General Duty (GD) Constables.
-It includes the Physical Standard Test (PST) and the Physical Efficiency Test (PET).
-Candidates who clear the Computer-Based Test (CBT) must qualify in these physical tests to move forward to the Medical Examination and Document Verification stages.
-In this blog, we have provided details on how to prepare for the SSC GD Physical Test, along with tips and tricks to prepare for the physical examination for both males and females.
+The SSC GD Physical Test 2025 is a very important stage in the selection process for GD Constables.
+It has two parts: the Physical Standard Test (PST) and the Physical Efficiency Test (PET).
+After clearing the Computer-Based Test (CBT), candidates must pass these physical tests to qualify for the next steps, which are the Medical Examination and Document Verification.
+In this blog, we will explain how to prepare for the SSC GD Physical Test and share some useful tips and tricks for both male and female candidates.

 Candidates must be physically fit to qualify for the SSC GD Physical Test 2025.
 Regular exercise, proper nutrition, and practice will improve performance.
 A well-planned preparation strategy will help in clearing the PST and PET smoothly.